Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

 This way, each cylinder $\jC_k$ of the chain is equipped with a polysystem $(\ph_k,\psi_k)$.
-Finally, the complete polysystem attached to the chain $(\jC_k)_{1\leq k\leq k_*}$ is formed by the collection of the polysystems attached to each cylinder, together with additional local diffeomorphisms corresponding to the heteroclinic transitions between consecutive cylinders.
+Finally, the complete polysystem attached to the chain $(\jC_k)_{1\leq k\leq k_*}$ is formed by the collection of the polysystems attached to each cylinder, together with additional local diffeomorphisms corresponding to the heteroclinic maps or to the transitions maps (defined along the flow) between consecutive cylinders.

-\paraga {\bf Theorem~\ref{thm:pseudoorb1}} asserts the existence (for any $\de>0$) of a {\em $\de$-admissible pseudo-orbit} for the previous polysystem, that is, an orbit of the polysystem which passes $\de$-close to every essential invariant circle contained in each of the sections $\Sig_k\subset\jC_k$.
+\paraga We now describe briefly {\bf Theorem~\ref{thm:pseudoorb1}}, which is given in Section~\ref{Sec:pseudoorb}.
+This theorem asserts the existence, for every $\de>0$, of a {\em $\de$-admissible pseudo-orbit} for the polysystems $(\ph_k,\psi_k)$, that is, an orbit of the polysystem which passes $\de$-close to every essential invariant circle contained in each of the sections $\Sig_k\subset\jC_k$.
 In particular, such pseudo-orbits drift along the chain in a natural sense.

 Let us restrict ourselves first to a single cylinder $\jC:=\jC_k$ of the chain, equipped with a section $\Sig\subset\jC$ and a polysystem $(\ph,\psi)$.
-To prove the existence of $\de$-admissible pseudo-orbits, we have to introduce additional compatibility conditions between $\ph$ and $\psi$.
+To prove the existence of $\de$-admissible pseudo-orbits, we will require additional compatibility conditions between $\ph$ and $\psi$, as explained below.

-In the case of an $F$-cylinder, we use the approach introduced by Moeckel in \cite{M02} and developed by Le Calvez in \cite{LC07}.
-Their main result is that ``generically'', any polysystem formed by an area-preserving twist map $\ph$ on $\bA=\T\times[a,b]$ and a globally defined area-preserving diffeomorphism $\psi$ of $\bA$ admits a finite ``connecting pseudo-orbit'' whose first point is arbitrarily close to $\T\times\{a\}$ and whose last point is arbitrarily close to $\T\times\{b\}$. {The} single map $\ph$ would not in general admit a connecting orbit, due to the existence of essential invariant circles.
-The role of the diffeomorphism $\psi$ is to allow the pseudo-orbits of the polysystem to ``jump'' {over} the essential invariant circles of $\ph$ -- under the crucial assumption that such an invariant circle is {\em not} invariant under $\psi$.
-To obtain $\de$-admissible pseudo-orbits, we require the map $\psi$ to satisfy an additional condition of $\de$-bounded oscillation.
+Our result generalizes the approach introduced by Moeckel in \cite{M02} and developed by Le Calvez in \cite{LC07}, see also \cite{NP12} and references therein.
+Their main result is that ``generically'', any polysystem formed by an area-preserving \twist map\footnote{We recall here that a tilt map is a map that tilts every vertical line always to the right (or always to the left); for instance any twist map, or any finite composition of twist maps (all being right-twists or left-twists), is a tilt map.} $\ph$ on $\bA=\T\times[a,b]$ and a globally defined area-preserving diffeomorphism $\psi$ of $\bA$ admits a finite ``connecting pseudo-orbit'' whose first point is arbitrarily close to $\T\times\{a\}$ and whose last point is arbitrarily close to $\T\times\{b\}$.
+The single map $\ph$ would not in general admit a connecting orbit, due to the existence of essential invariant circles that separate the annular section.
+The role of the diffeomorphism $\psi$ is to allow the pseudo-orbits of the polysystem to ``jump'' over the essential invariant circles of $\ph$ -- under the crucial assumption that such an invariant circle is {\em not} invariant under $\psi$.